anuragdhingra/async-image-resize/README.md

 #### Infra
 - Although Flask has a built-in web server, it’s not suitable for production and needs to be put behind a real web server able to communicate with Flask through a WSGI protocol.
 A common choice for that is Gunicorn— a Python WSGI HTTP server.
 - While being an HTTP web server, Gunicorn, is not suited to face the web.
 That’s why we need Nginx as a reverse proxy and to serve static files.
 In case we need to scale up our application to multiple servers, Nginx will take care of load balancing as well.
+- Also need to enable SSL module for nginx to configure HTTPS.
 - Currently, the resized images are created in a shared docker volume, assigned while creating the services.
 In a real-life application scenario, we'd require to upload these images to a object storage service(example- S3, Google cloud storage) and access them via a CDN.

 #### Other
 - Monitoring of celery workers is also not implemented, for which we could use [Flower](https://flower.readthedocs.io/en/latest/).
 Flower also supports basic HTTP auth, oAuth and can also be used to manage the worker pool size and auto scale settings.
 - The current application lacks continuous integration and continuous deployment.